-Irish face tough path to Super 12s spot in Hobart
+Ireland face tough path to Super 12s spot

 They may be expected to take top spot in the group but Ireland have proved tricky opponents for the Windies, particularly in the 50-over format with a shock World Cup win in 2015 and 2-1 series victory in Kingston earlier this year.

-There you have it - can it be sixth time lucky for Ireland as they seek to break their group stage hoodoo.
+So can it be sixth time lucky for Ireland as they seek to break their group-stage hoodoo?

 |ICC Men's T20 World Cup - Group B fixtures (all Hobart)